 We all know that the 'Customer is the king of the market' and that's why we need to ensure that we have a satisfied customer group in the market.

 Each organization serves a specific need in the market and this is done with a target group in mind.
 There are many points to focus like the Quality, Price, Service, and acceptable Margins on the products and/or services.

-The organization always try to meet customers' expectation in the market and that's why any organization need to keep eyes on the market and ready to adapt changes quickly.
+The organization always tries to meet customers' expectations in the market and that's why any organization needs to keep its eyes on the market and be ready to adapt to changes quickly.

 The existence of alternatives( competitors ) has a huge influence on customers' expectations and we need to focus on overall market trends to build satisfied buyers in the market.

 This perspective answer the question: "How attractive should we appear to our customers?"